alonbardavid/alonbd.com/blog/2019-10-09-why-you-should-use-mobx.md

 ---
 title: Why you should use MobX
-description: An list of advantages of MobX over different state management solutions
+description: A list of advantages of MobX over different state management solutions
 tags: programming, mobx, redux, react
 createdAt: 2019-10-09
 ---